 - Some diseases of the blood increase the risk of acute leukemia miloidnogo: myelodysplastic syndrome, myeloproliferative disorders.

-- Autoimmune diseases - rheumatoid arthritis, autoimmune hemolytic anemia and ulcerative colitis increase the likelihood of AML eight times, compared with those people who do not have such disorders.
+- Autoimmune diseases - rheumatoid arthritis, autoimmune hemolytic anemia and ulcerative colitis increase the likelihood of AML 8 times, compared with those people who do not have such disorders.

 - Review (meta-analysis) of 21 studies showed that the consumption of alcohol during pregnancy increases the risk of AML in children.